genenetwork/gn-docs/general/help/facilities.md

 The core [GeneNetwork team](https://github.com/genenetwork/) maintains modern Linux servers and storage systems for genetic, genomic, and phenome analyses.
-Machines are located in four racks in the main UTHSC machine room of the Lamar Alexander Building at UTHSC (Memphis TN campus).
+Machines are located in in the main UTHSC machine room of the Lamar Alexander Building at UTHSC (Memphis TN campus).
 The whole team has access to this space for upgrades and hardware maintenance.
 We use remote racadm and/or ipmi on all